The former family home

 More

-Gundelinde Bacherl, nee Zehentmair, was born in 1920 as the youngest child of Maria and August Zehentmair, in the Manor House.
+Gundelinde Bacherl, who was born Zehentmair, was the youngest child of Maria and August Zehentmair in the manor house in 1920.
 In 1944, she married Johann Bacherl, whose parents were landlords of the Munich Hofbräuhaus.
-Gundelinde was a very capable landlady, who managed the Bürgerbräu on Kaufingerstraße in Munich for many years together with her husband.
-Johann and Gundelinde had a daughter, also named Gundelinde, but whom everyone called “Stupsi”.
-Every year, she spent her school holidays in Aying.Sie verbrachte ihre Schulferien jedes Jahr in Aying.
+Gundelinde was a very hard-working landlady who, together with her husband, ran the Bürgerbräu in Kaufingerstraße in Munich for many years.
+Johann and Gundelinde had a daughter, also called Gundelinde, but everyone called her “Stupsi”.
+She spent her school vacations in Aying every year.

 Gusti